yu239-zz/lightqvod/README.md

 ###INTRODUCTION

 Lightqvod is a small bash script that helps users download and manage qvod resources from web.
-It makes you a wiarzd with qvod movies.
+It makes you a wizard with qvod movies.

 ###WINE